corezt/ztxbas/docs/vs-ztxgate.md

 policy.

-If you're an existing ZTXBAS integrator and later adopt ZTXGate, your users don't need to re-enroll — the same biometric enrollment carries across.
+If you're an existing ZTXBAS integrator and later adopt ZTXGate, your users don't need a new mobile app.